jackwatters45/blog-api-frontend/README.md

 ## Next

+- popular authors filter stuff responsive
+- protected
+  - protected routes
-- protected routes and also pages (cant just pull up edit page for anyone's post)
+  - pages (cant just pull up edit page for anyone's post)

-## Eventually

-- General
+  - gonna need to figure out how to add different levels of security
+  - secured endpoint test out
 - reorganize css
+- when media query is hit, nav should be a hamburger menu or search bar becomes an icon used to open input
 - make sure light mode doesn't f app up
 - interface vs type consistency
-  - handle posts and users deleted (maybe comments too)
 - stupid scrollbar
+- should be a way to combine the edit(Posts | Topics | Users) pages
 - add loading
+  - for tinymce too

+## Eventually

+- General

+  - handle posts and users deleted (maybe comments too)
   - images

+- Dashboard

+  - add a following tab
+  - Pagination
-  - loading for tinymce
+  - Search

-  - should be a way to combine the edit(Posts | Topics | Users) pages
+  - Comment Preview

+  - Link to comment instead of post

 - Posts